Toronto Raptors player in Vancouver for meet-and-greet with fans

 Local basketball fans have a chance to meet an NBA champion at a very strange location.

-The Toronto Raptors' Danny Green will be at the opening of a new drug store in Vancouver on Friday for a meet-and-greet.
+The Toronto Raptors' Danny Green is at the opening of a new drug store in Vancouver on Friday for a meet-and-greet.

 Vancouver-based London Drugs is opening a 14,000-square-foot location in Dunbar, and somehow got the Raps guard to make an appearance.